Colonoscopy in Texas

 What are the benefits of a colonoscopy?

-• Is the most effective testing option for colon and rectal cancer
+- Serving as the most effective method for screening for colon and/or rectal cancer

 Are there alternatives to a colonoscopy?